semrush/intergalactic/website/docs/components/slider/slider-a11y-report.md

 4. Screen reader says "In slider".
 5. Screen reader presses the "Control+Option+ArrowLeft" button.
 6. Screen reader says "Small".
+7. Screen reader says "You are currently on a slider, inside of web content.
+To change the value, press @VOModifier() and then Left Arrow or Right Arrow.
+To stop interacting with the slider, press Control-Option-Shift-Up Arrow.".
-7. Screen reader presses the "Control+Option+ArrowRight" button.
+8. Screen reader presses the "Control+Option+ArrowRight" button.
-8. Screen reader says "Medium".
+9. Screen reader says "Medium".
-9. Screen reader presses the "Control+Option+ArrowRight" button.
+10. Screen reader presses the "Control+Option+ArrowRight" button.
-10. Screen reader says "Big".
+11. Screen reader says "Big".
-11. Screen reader goes out of active element.
+12. Screen reader goes out of active element.
-12. Screen reader says "Out of slider".
+13. Screen reader says "Out of slider".